How To Tie the Rolling Hitch

 Security Level

 The Rolling Hitch is highly secure when tied correctly, offering strong directional stability.
 However, it may fail if tension is applied at an incorrect angle or if used with slippery, modern ropes like Dyneema or Polypropylene.
 For critical applications, consider tying a second Rolling Hitch for added security.
+Practical Sailor tested that limit in 2009: in Gripping Hitches for Loaded Lines the Rolling Hitch did not grip any of the slick synthetic test materials, and even a modified version with extra turns would not hold on bare 10 mm (about ⅜ in) Spectra.

 Downsides